- As low as $239/Night

 About the Area

 Located in Myrtle Beach, this vacation home is near theme parks and on the waterfront.
 Barefoot Landing and Broadway at the Beach are worth checking out if shopping is on the agenda, while those wishing to experience the area's popular attractions can visit Ripley's Aquarium and SkyWheel Myrtle Beach.
 Looking to enjoy an event or a game while in town?
 See what's happening at Broadway Grand Prix or Myrtle Beach Sports Center.
-Discover the area's water adventures with jet skiing and kayaking nearby, or enjoy the great outdoors with hiking and cycling.
+Discover the area's water adventures with jet skiing and kayaking nearby, or enjoy the great outdoors with hiking/biking trails and cycling.

 Special Instructions